 The adverse effects most commonly reported by participants were dizziness and dry-mouth.

 Authors concluded: “The older population is a large and growing part of medical cannabis users.
-Our study finds that the therapeutic use of cannabis is safe and efficacious in this population.”
+Our study finds that the therapeutic use of cannabis is safe and efficacious in this population, they have seen a significant improvement when it came to elderly behavior and health.”

 For more information, contact Paul Armentano, NORML Deputy Director, at: email@example.com.
 Full text of the study, “Epidemiological characteristics, safety and efficacy of medical cannabis in the elderly,” appears in the European Journal of Internal Medicine.
 You can also learn more about managing pain by reading articles on neuropathyhelp.co.